Updated April 22nd, 2021

 These considerations are a result of a collaborative effort, engaging the American Association of Zoo Veterinarians, the Zoological Association of America, the Association of Zoos and Aquariums, the European Association of Zoo and Wildlife Veterinarians and their respective Committees and Advisory Groups, as well as government partners.
 These individuals and organizations represent the best of the ZAHP partnership!

 As the COVID 19 crisis continues, the understanding of how the virus affects various animal species is still largely unknown.
-As of January 11th 2021, cases of SARS-CoV-2 infection have been confirmed in tigers, lions, puma, snow leopards, domestic cats, mink, and dogs after contact with infected humans or animals.
-Earlier this month, gorilla exhibiting mild symptoms were confirmed positive for SARS-CoV-2 via fecal testing.
+As of April 19th 2021, cases of SARS-CoV-2 infection have been confirmed in tigers, lions, puma, snow leopards, Asian small clawed otters, gorillas, domestic cats, mink, and dogs after contact with infected humans or animals.
 While the risk of transmission of SARS COV-2 virus from infected animals to humans remains low, investigations have confirmed that spill-over of the virus from infected mink to humans is possible.
 For additional information please see the OIE statement on COVID-19 and mink.

 There are hundreds of research papers being generated during this crisis.
 Many have not yet undergone strict peer review to determine validity of results, therefore they must be interpreted with caution.